-you'll develop a good range of subject specific, technical and transferable skills
+you will develop a good range of subject-specific, technical and transferable skills

 Critical thinking and people skills

 Imagination and creativity are valuable in any organisation.
 Having a critical awareness of self and external factors, alongside interpersonal and social skills, can make you a good team player.

 Your resourcefulness and divergent thinking will be an asset when it comes to decision making.

 You'll practise oral and written communication skills, become adept at visual presentation, and develop information and research skills.

 You'll learn self-motivation and management, become good at organisation and planning, and gain IT skills, particularly using creative software.